KevGildea/KinePose/2D/README.md

 - **Set Start and End Time**: Define the video segment to be processed by specifying the start and end times (in seconds).
 - **Open Video**: Load a video file for pose estimation and annotation.
 - **Automatic Pose Detection**: Detects and annotates human poses using the YOLOv8 pose estimator.
-- **Keypoint Connections**: Visualize pose connections for keypoints such as nose, eyes, shoulders, elbows, wrists, hips, knees, and ankles.
+- **Keypoint Connections**: Visualise pose connections for keypoints.
 - **Progress Tracking**: Displays a progress bar while processing video frames.
 - **Save Annotated Frames**: Saves the annotated frames and keypoint data in a designated output folder.